'I'll Ride With Him For Hours': Rep. Cummings Calls On Trump To Visit Baltimore

 ....As proven last week during a Congressional tour, the Border is clean, efficient & well run, just very crowded.
 Cumming District is a disgusting, rat and rodent infested mess.
 If he spent more time in Baltimore, maybe he could help clean up this very dangerous & filthy place— Donald J. Trump (@realDonaldTrump) July 27, 2019

-Cummings' committee is investigating the Trump administration but its numerous requests for documents and testimony have largely been stonewalled.
+Cummings' committee is investigating the Trump administration but its numerous requests for documents and testimony have often been stonewalled.

 Later in his remarks, he touched on the impact of Trump's words.

-"When you beat up on people who have had difficulties and challenges in their lives, it doesn't help them," said Cummings.
+The congressman also emotionally relayed a story about his niece, who he said was frightened by the president's rhetoric.

+" 'Uncle Elijah, are they going to put us in cages?' " he said, quoting his niece.
+"That's coming from a 10-year-old.
+We are better than that!"